 U.S. Military Memorial Tribute Paintings

-Looking To The Past: The Veterans Educational Historic Project (as it is formally named) is comprised of five color murals which measure 8′ x 10′ each that will be on permanent display in the cemetery’s Committal Hall.
+Looking To The Past: The Veterans Educational Historic Project (as it is formally named) is a project comprised of five color murals, each measuring 8′ x 10′, that will be on permanent display in the cemetery’s Committal Hall.